Coming to Ireland

 Easy everyday banking

-Includes contactless payments, transfers (up to €20,000 a day), ATM withdrawals and digital wallet, all for a flat monthly fee of €6 per month.
+Our services include contactless card payments; account transfers up to €20,000 a day; cash withdrawals at ATMs, and access to a digital wallet.
+All for a flat monthly fee of €6 per month*.

 Convenient in-app banking